-Initial monthly ammonia concentrations from November 2020 to August 2021 have a range of .005 to 0.662 mg/l with an average of 0.116 mg/l.

-Results for suspended solids for the same period indicate a range of 2 to 10mg/l with an average of 2.8 mg/l.
+Monthly ammonia concentrations from May 2021 to November 2022 had a range of 0.013 to 0.388mg/l with an average of 0.141mg/l, at Derryshannoge Bog.
+Results for suspended solids for the same period indicate a range of 2 to 8mg/l with an average of 2.84 mg/l.

-From an analysis of any monitoring over the past 7 yrs. of the IPC licence environmental monitoring of some of the discharges from this bog, indicate that results were under the ELV for SS and trigger levels for ammonia and COD (Table 3.1).
+From an analysis of any results over previous five years of the IPC licence environmental monitoring of some of the discharges from this bog, these indicate that results were under the Emission Limit Value for Suspended Solids and Ammonia and broadly under the trigger levels for COD.
+See Table 3.1.